Telescopes for Planets

 None of these factors make refractors definitively better than reflectors, but size for size a good refractor will always outperform a good reflector, though by how much depends on the design and quality of the reflector – an optically-perfect long-focal-length Newtonian can get quite close to a similarly sized refractor.

-Triplet or doublet?
 Doublets are easier to manufacture, cool more quickly and have fewer optical surfaces to scatter light or become miscollimated.
-I’ll go as far as to say that at lower price points, long focal length doublets are often a better choice than triplets for high-power use.
+Long focal length doublets (F8 or more) are often a better choice.
+Triplets can work at shorter focal lengths, but only if they’re of high quality.

-However most doublets generate too much residual chromatic aberration to be ideal for planets.
-A further problem is that many doublets are poorly corrected at the red end of the spectrum (so are relatively poor for Mars).
-An exception is the long focal length fluorite doublet which can be an ideal planetary instrument, but (apart from a couple of small Takahashis) fluorite doublets are no longer produced.
+However, many doublets generate too much residual chromatic aberration to be ideal for planets.
+Many doublets are poorly corrected at the red end of the spectrum too (so are relatively poor for Mars).
+An exception is the long focal length fluorite doublet which can be an ideal planetary instrument, especially the older ones that are optimised for visual (many modern ones are better corrected for digital imaging, the FC-100DZ shown below is an exception).

 If you opt for a reflector, choose the following characteristics: